 - Same format, syllabus and fees

 Hi students!
-The Ministry of HRD on 7th July declared that the JEE Main and the NEET exam will both be held twice in one session, and the organizing committee responsible for both these exams will now be the newly formed body – the National Testing Agency, instead of the CBSE.
+The Ministry of HRD declared that the JEE Main will be held twice in one session, and the organizing committee responsible for both these exams will now be the newly formed body – the National Testing Agency, instead of the CBSE.

 A lot of JEE aspirants have been asking us how this announcement would affect them.
 We are happy to tell you that this announcement is great news for all students.
 Let’s have a look at everything you need to know about this change, and how it affects you.